 3. Concise Descriptions

-Maintaining your audience’s attention can sometimes be a struggle, so adhering to a direct and descriptive dialogue is essential for your pin’s content, as well as the pinboard’s title.
+Maintaining your audience’s attention can sometimes be a struggle, so adhering to a direct and descriptive dialogue is essential for your pin’s content and the pinboard’s title.

 Even though the pin’s description has a limit of 500 characters, this doesn’t mean you should write to the brim.
 Try and keep your descriptions to 200 characters or below, as anything longer may drive users away.